SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

     _graphClient = new GraphServiceClient(interactiveBrowserCredential, scopes, null);

-    // Will open up a browser to provide your credentials var user = await _graphClient.Me.GetAsync();
+    // Will open up a browser to provide your consuming tenant admin credentials var user = await _graphClient.Me.GetAsync();
 ```